cdl-geneseo/geneseo-dictionary/B/Bed-Spins.md

 # Bed Spins

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bed Spins

 Created by  Zachary Arthur, last modified by  Graham Drake on Dec 17, 2010

 NN: Drunken state in which room appears to move; &quot;I think I had a few too many at Dan's because I had bed spins all last night.&quot; F92 NN-No change